Sourcing abstract management software for your upcoming conference? Here are 11 things you need to do before you set it up.

 Good abstract management software is a non-negotiable when you’re organising a research conference.
-Simple as.
-But here’s the catch: this software can only do its job if you configure it correctly.
-You’d be surprised how many organisers don’t, and are forced to make on-the-fly decisions, carry out unnecessary manual checks, or clarify confusion among authors, reviewers, or delegates.
-A solid support team can go a long way in alleviating a lot of your stress, but there’s also only so much they can do.
+This software can only do its job if you configure it correctly.
+You’d be surprised how many organisers don’t and are forced to make on-the-fly decisions.
+It leaves them carrying out unnecessary manual checks, or clarifying confusion among authors, reviewers, or delegates.
+If you’re expecting to receive more than 50 submissions, we strongly advise you invest in a connected abstract management solution, rather than a stand-alone tool for abstract management.
+While fit-for-purpose abstract management software is key, it can only do its job if it’s well-configured for both authors and reviewers to use from the get-go.

 So, you’ve got a conference date in mind, and have already decided which formats you’ll be accepting (abstracts, extended abstracts, or papers).
 Great.
 But have you considered whether you want authors to upload their bios?
 Or if you want student submissions to be flagged as such?
 Will you have a maximum word count, or formatting conventions?
 Information about things like file uploads, anti-plagiarism statements, and copyright transfers should all be included in your guide for authors.

-Any good abstract management software will allow you to configure your submissions form so you get exactly what you need from authors.
-And the best platforms will do this in an intuitive manner, relieving any areas of uncertainty for your authors during the submissions process.
-So, before you even craft your your call for papers and open submissions, figure out the configuration options in your abstract management software to ensure your conference has the precise setup it needs.
+Proper abstract management software will allow you to configure your submission form so you get exactly what you need from authors.
+The best platforms will intuitively do this, relieving any areas of uncertainty for your authors during the submission process.
+So, before you even craft your call for papers and open submissions, figure out the configuration options in your abstract management software to ensure your conference has the precise setup it needs.

 2. Decide how you’ll allocate submissions

 Most of the conferences we work with agree on a list of submission topics.
-And reviewers then select the topics for which they’re best equipped to review.
+Reviewers then select the topics for which they’re best equipped to review.
 The way submissions are matched to reviewers can vary.
 There are some important decisions to be made upfront.

 If you outline exactly how you plan to handle submission allocation right off the bat, it makes for a much smoother, more transparent process.